WebVOWL/.github/profile/README.md

 ## Hello there

-We're developing a fork of [WebVOWL](https://github.com/VisualDataWeb/WebVOWL), which we hope may become the next step towards WebVOWL 2.0
+We're developing VOWLGrapher, a new [VOWL](https://www.semantic-web-journal.net/system/files/swj1114.pdf)-based ontology visualization tool designed with performance, extensibility, and usability in mind.

+Previously, we developed an improved version of [WebVOWL](https://github.com/VisualDataWeb/WebVOWL), with a notable 514x increase in loading performance compared to the original, among other improvements.